amitaarya2016/demoqa/Readme.md

 ==============

-This repository contains Tests using TestNG and Selenium api, with Allure as reporting framework
+This repository contains Tests using TestNG and Webdriver API, with Allure as reporting framework
 -------------------------------------------------------------------------------------------------

 **Prerequisites (download and install):**